Accelerating Transfer Learning with Near-Data Computation on Cloud Object Stores: Design and Implementation

 \subsection{Design overview}

 {\bf At the high level. } As shown in Figure~\ref{fig:system-overview}, \system{} has two components: the \system{} client, which runs on the compute tier, and the \system{} server, which runs in the \objstore{}.
-The client decides how to split the DNN.
-The server performs batch adaptation.
+The client decides at which layer to split the DNN using a runtime estimation model which leverages in-job profiling information.
+The server executes feature extraction up to the layer decided by the client while employing batch size adaptation.
+Each storage machine runs one \system{} server.

+The communication between the \system{} clients and servers occurs at the granularity of a {\it request}.
+These requests are lightweight and several may be sent by the client to obtain data for a single training iteration especially if the training batch size is large.
+This is key to leveraging parallelism in the storage tier as one or several \system{} servers can process requests from one iteration in parallel. \system{} servers treat requests independently, in a stateless manner.
+This combination of lightweight requests and stateless storage-side processing has practical benefits: it simplifies load balancing, failure recovery and scalability as any storage server can handle any request.

 On the \objstore{} side we differentiate between proxy and storage nodes.
-This is based on our object store service which employs this two layer design.
 The \system{} server runs on the \objstore{} proxy.
-There is a fast network between the \objstore{} proxy and the \objstore{} storage nodes, which host the DNNs and the dataset.
-However, the network between the compute tier and the \objstore{} has limited bandwidth.
-The \objstore{} computation capacity and GPU memory are fixed and limited.
-Multiple requests from the clients share the \objstore{} resources.
+There is a fast network between the \objstore{} proxy and the \objstore{} storage nodes which host the DNNs and the dataset.
+However, the network between the compute tier and the \objstore{} is more limited in bandwidth.